videlais/Unofficial-Ink-Cookbook/_chapters/00-introduction.md

 ## Who This Book is For

-This is an open source textbook written in markdown for a public audience.
+This is an open educational resource designed for a public audience.
 Some things such as the ability to navigate the book and copy and paste text are assumed.

 Wherever possible, terms are explained and examples given.
 However, as this is an open source book, additional clarification can be requested!